 Hot Mulled Apple Cider (Eplegløgg)

 Add the orange and apples into a large pot along with all the spices.
 Cover with water.
-Let it all come to a boil, while stirring occasionally.
+Let it all come to a boil while stirring occasionally.
 Cover and reduce to simmer, for 2 hours.

-Then you mash the apples with a potato masher or a spatula, give it a good stir and simmer for 1 more hour.
+Then you mash the apples with a potato masher or a spatula, give it a good stir, and simmer for 1 more hour.
 Pour the mixture through a sieve and add sugar.
 Add it in smaller batches and taste as you go to find your sweet spot.
-Enjoy this hot mulled apple cider hot.
-Store leftovers in the fridge for 2 weeks.

-Cozy up with a good book or a movie, friends and family, hot mulled apple cider and pumpkin snickerdoodle cookies.
+Cozy up with a good book or a movie, friends, and family, hot mulled apple cider, and pumpkin snickerdoodle cookies.
 It's Fall after all!

 Hot Mulled Apple Cider (Eplegløgg)